-Russian cosmonaut Yuri Gagarin is rightly credited with being the first human to enter outer space, but he was not the first earthling to enter the vast Milky Way.
+Soviet cosmonaut Yuri Gagarin is rightly credited with being the first human to enter outer space, but he was not the first earthling to enter the vast Milky Way.

 A few years before Gagarin’s groundbreaking 1961 orbit, a stray dog named Laika embarked on a suicide mission to space, becoming the first creature in history to orbit the planet.

 At the time, the mutt’s successful launch was seen as one of Russian’s biggest victories.

 Laika, whose name means barker in English, was picked up from the streets of Moscow a few days before the launch of Sputnik 2.
 Sputnik, the first artificial satellite propelled to space in history, had been sent into orbit only a month before.
 For this mission, the Soviets wanted to use the dog to test the safety of space travel for humans, and chose Laika because of her calm character and small size.

 On November 3, 1957, Laika rocketed into orbit.
 The dog had only been training for a few days, which consisted of Laika being placed in progressively smaller cages as well as being placed in flight simulators.

 Before Laika’s journey, the U.S. and the USSR had both sent other animals into flight for scientific studies, but only for a few minutes in sub-orbit.
 None had traveled into orbit.
 None had made it to zero-gravity.
 Laika would be the first.